jdx/tsc-bug-example/README.md

-This repo demonstrates a bug with tsc.
+This repo demonstrates a bug with `tsc`.

 Setup:
 ```